SynBioHub/synbiohub2-mkdocs/docs/3_advanced/plugins.md

 ### 8.2  Idea of Architecture:
 * caddy is a webserver which reroutes requests to containers containers may or may not contain images which are also webservers (dockercompse files describe a set of containers which also may or may not contain webservers)
 * High ports are over 1024 and 'non-reserved' ports. ssh is to 22 (generally).
-* Key points understand that docker has: images, containers, volumes, and networks (especially important to understand what sticks around and what doesn’t when you try and refresh the containers a very useful command is prune: https://takacsmark.com/docker-prune/
+* Key points understand that docker has: images, containers, volumes, and networks (especially important to understand what sticks around and what doesn't when you try and refresh the containers a very useful command is prune: https://takacsmark.com/docker-prune/

 ### 8.3 Steps for Dockerising a Plugin
 * After having installed docker desktop and making sure it is up and running using an administrator account.
 Note that the docker website has a tutorial with mor information.